Cala Deia 4, Cala Deia X 7 People

 The beach is served by two excellent Majorcan restaurants where you can sit and enjoy the spectacular surroundings.
 It's also a popular place for artists to set up their easels.
 You can drive down (sign-posted Cala Deia, on the outskirts of the town heading towards Soller) but pay parking is quite limited and you might be better to leave your car in the village and take the walk down the perfectly maintained path to the beach (note it is a steep hill so be prepared for the return journey!).

-This villa does not have any reviews.
+This villa does not have any reviews but the agent has 20 reviews for their other properties.

 This villa is: